 Is a data management plan a formal requirement for my research project?

 Many funding agencies, both in Canada and internationally, have begun to require data management plan documents to be submitted along with grant applications.
 The Canadian Institutes for Health Research (CIHR), the Social Sciences and Humanities Research Council (SSHRC), and the Natural Sciences and Engineering Research Council of Canada (NSERC) have announced an initial set of funding opportunities that require submission of a data management plan during the application stage.
-See the Tri-Agency Research Data Management Policy for more information.
-In the U.S, the National Institutes of Health have a new data management and sharing policy in 2023 and the National Science Foundation requires data management plans to be submitted along with proposals.
+Most grant funders, research institutions, and publishers all have requirements for research data management.

 What key components should my data management plan (DMP) include?